DEPARTMENT OF HEALTH AND HUMAN SERVICES NATIONAL INSTITUTES OF HEALTH

 Based on this promising finding, the NHLBI Pediatric Heart Network is now undertaking a clinical trial of losartan in patients with Marfan syndrome.
 About 600 patients aged 6 months to 25 years will be enrolled and followed for 3 years.
 This development illustrates the outstanding value of basic science discoveries in identifying new directions for clinical applications.
 Moreover, the ability to organize and initiate a clinical trial within months of such a discovery is testimony to the effectiveness of the NHLBI Network in providing the infrastructure and expertise to capitalize on new findings as they emerge.

 SICKLE CELL DISEASE

-I would be pleased to respond to any questions that the Committee may have.
+Thank you for the opportunity to present this snapshot of NHLBI activities.
+I would be pleased to respond to any questions by Committee members.

 National Heart, Lung, and Blood Institute

 Elizabeth G. Nabel, M.D., a native of St. Paul, Minnesota, received her M.D. from Cornell University Medical College in 1981.
 She completed an internship and residency in internal medicine followed by a clinical and research fellowship in cardiovascular medicine at Brigham and Women’s Hospital, Harvard University.
 In 1987, she joined the faculty at the University of Michigan as an Assistant Professor of Medicine and rose through the ranks, becoming Director of the Cardiovascular Research Center in 1992, Professor of Medicine and Physiology in 1994, and Chief of the Division of Cardiology in 1997.
 A cardiologist with extensive clinical experience, Dr. Nabel has had a distinguished career as a researcher.
 While at the University of Michigan, she became known for her research on the molecular genetics of cardiovascular diseases.